 suggest the 9:05 train that arrives in Tabor at 10:55.
 Your bikes will

 be waiting at the hotel.
-You will have options of 25, 37, and 58 km as
+You will have various distance options as

 you explore the